 - Separate participants into groups of 4 to 5 people.

-- Give each group a sheet of A1 paper from a flipchart pad and some coloured marker pens.
+- Give each group a sheet of A1 paper from a flipchart pad and some colored marker pens.

 - Give them 10 minutes to make a list of tasks that are likely to come up as part of their job or at home (you may want to focus on different areas of life depending on who you are training, or let the participants choose).

-- Ask them to prioritise these tasks based on the importance of each task.
+- Ask them to prioritize these tasks based on the importance of each task.

 - At the end of the 10 minutes, ask the groups to feedback to the rest of the class and ask them: ‘Which tasks did you consider the most important and why?’